dnesteryuk/site_prism.vcr/README.md

 ### Linking VCR cassettes with SitePrism elements

-To link VCR cassettes with SitePrism elements, you have use `element_with_vcr` instead of `element` method of SitePrism for specifying elements.
+To link VCR cassettes with SitePrism elements, you have to use `element_with_vcr` instead of `element` method of SitePrism for specifying elements.

 The simplest way is: